Apple Push Notification Service

 MDM/DDM

-MDM APNs messages are nothing more than a request for the device to contact the MDM server.
-Any commands are subsequently sent directly to the device, once the device responds back to the MDM server from this APNs request.
+MDM APNs messages are only a request for the device to contact the MDM server.
+Commands are sent directly between the device and the MDM server after the device checks in.

 Since Apple are the developers of the 'mdmclient', Apple manage its Trust Store.
 Apple’s list of supported Root Certificates per OS version are available from their KB: